Larysha/rish-blogs/content/post/wsl/index.md

 - Why WSL?
 - Set-up WSL and the Fluent Terminal with optional pretty-fication.
-- How to navigate your Windows files through the Linux shell
+- How to navigate your Windows files through the Linux shell with `mnt`
-- Installing software and adding your programs to $PATH to access on both Linux and Windows systems
+- Installing software and adding your programs to `$PATH` to access on both Linux and Windows systems
 - Setting up your tools and software for bioinformatics analysis including:
 	- Conda, Python and Git
 	- R and DevTools
 	- Integrating VSCode with WSL
-	- Nextflow and Docker
+	- Nextflow

 ### Why do we need WSL?

 The Unix command line is truly the foundational tool for bioinformaticians - an interface or 'shell' that allows you to access other servers, manipulate large files with ease and create and run your scripts.
-The shell enables the most efficient way to analyse data, by allowing automation and batch processing of scripts with a high degree of flexibility by stringing together multiple, customisable commands.
-It is for this reason that most tools and third-party bioinformatics software is designed to run in this environment.
+The shell enables an efficient way to analyse multiple data file, by allowing automation and batch processing of scripts with a high degree of flexibility by stringing together multiple, customisable commands.
+It is for this reason that so many tools and third-party bioinformatics software packages are designed to run in this environment.

 Typically, the command line works through a shell program or interface (like Bash), which is the build-in terminal on a Linux Debian OS.
-Alternatively, you could use the 'close-enough' terminal on iOS, which provides a subset of Unix commands and functionalities that are sufficient for bioinformatics tasks.
+Alternatively, you could use the 'close-enough' terminal on iOS, which provides a subset of Unix commands and functionalities that are sufficient for bioinformatics tasks (you may never notice a difference).

 This has left Windows users in a bit of pickle when they want to perform bioinformatics analysis because the Windows PowerShell works very differently to a Unix shell.
 In the past, Windows users have had to split their hard-drives, install virtual boxes, use third-party tools like Cygwin or buy secondary machines - none of which provide a smooth work experience.

 Enter the Windows Subsystem for Linux or WSL, first released in 2016.
 Since then, its capabilities have improved to WSL2, which boasts a seamless and powerful combination of Unix command line tools on a Windows machine, with full access to the file systems of both OSs.
-It offers a wide variety of Linux OS distributions, such as Kali and Arch Linux, but if you're here to run bioinformatics programs, you'll probably want Ubuntu, since this is a Debian distribution that is compatible with almost all third-party BiX tools.
+It offers a wide variety of Linux OS distributions, such as Kali and Arch Linux, but if you're here to run bioinformatics programs, you'll probably want Ubuntu, since this is a Debian distribution that is compatible with almost all third-party BiX tools (to save some syllables, I'll be referring to bioinformatics as BiX from here on 🥱).

-Okay, sounds great - you can use a Linux terminal in Windows - but how do we do it and how do we optimise it for a BiX set-up? (to save some syllables, I'll be referring to bioinformatics as BiX from here on 🥱)
+Okay, sounds great - you can use a Linux terminal in Windows (in fact, you have a compact Linux distribution *inside* your Windows OS and communicating with it) - but how do we do it and how do we optimise it for a BiX set-up?

 ### Installing WSL Ubuntu